Today I will be showing how you can join two or more texts or numbers into one single text value using the CONCATENATE function of Excel.

 Look at the data set below.
 We have the Employee IDs, First Names, and Last Names of some employees of Mars Group.

-But you see, it looks gibberish.
-It will look better if you insert a space in between.
+- But you see, it looks gibberish.
+It would look better if you insert a space in between.

 2. Using CONCATENATE Function with Numbers